python/cpython/Doc/library/threading.rst

 .. method:: Condition.notify()

    Wake up a thread waiting on this condition, if any.
-Wait until notified or until a timeout occurs.
 If the calling thread has not acquired the lock when this method is called, a :exc:`RuntimeError` is raised.

    This method wakes up one of the threads waiting for the condition variable, if any are waiting; it is a no-op if no threads are waiting.

    The current implementation wakes up exactly one thread, if any are waiting.
    However, it's not safe to rely on this behavior.
 A future, optimized